 Both approaches have pros and cons.
 Database oriented propositionalization approaches allow using highly-optimized queries and aggregations to reduce the number of relations and apply efficient propositional learning techniques.
 However, beside the computational costs of joins, they typically produce one huge propositional relation with a large number of possible redundant features which might negatively impact the performance of learning algorithms.
-ILP systems directly operate on multi-relational models, provide expressive declarative representation languages (logic programming languages) and can handle additional (user-defined) background knowledge to substantially improve the results of learning in terms of accuracy and efficiency.
+ILP systems directly operate on multi-relational models, provide expressive declarative representation languages (logic programming languages) and can handle additional (userdefined) background knowledge to substantially improve the results of learning in terms of accuracy and efficiency.
 On the other hand, large background knowledge bases (KBs) with many irrelevant information for the problem might have the opposite effect since the induction algorithm has to search over all the relations and rules and generalized model construction might take very long or even be infinite (depending on the logic class).

-Here we introduce Prova, a distributed web-based rule inference system, which combines expressive declarative logic programming techniques with procedural object-oriented programming and distributed web technologies.
-In particular, we describe the ILP meta program implementations of Prova which beside the inductive logical inference algorithms allows utilizing expressive logical formalisms for, e.g., building constructive scopes on modular (distributed) KBs, object-oriented (OO) description languages with external OO and Semantic-Web type systems (e.g. meta data vocabularies, ontologies), integration of multiple external tools and data from e.g. relational databases, and parallel computation by distributing inference tasks to multiple web-based Prova inference services deployed on a stable and highly scalable service-oriented communication middleware.
-This novel integrated approach preserves the expressiveness benefits of ILP and adopts the aggregation and constructive view approach of relational database systems to logic programming.
-Moreover, it addresses the heterogeneousness of complex data and data types in the Life Science domain by integrating Semantic Web domain ontologies and meta data and considers computational complexity due to large and and increasing amounts of data via distribution of computational tasks to multiple Prova inference services (akin to service grids) for parallel computation.
+In this paper we introduce Prova, a distributed web-based rule inference system, which combines expressive declarative logic programming techniques with procedural objectoriented programming and distributed web technologies.
+In particular, we describe the ILP meta program implementations of Prova which beside the inductive logical inference algorithms allows utilizing expressive logical formalisms for, e.g., building constructive scopes on modular (distributed) KBs, object-oriented (OO) description languages with external OO and Semantic-Web type systems (e.g. meta data vocabularies, ontologies), integration of multiple external tools and data from e.g. relational databases, and parallel computation by distributing inference tasks to multiple